Business Ideas

 5. Kill Ideas Fast

-Bad ideas won't get better with time.
+Bad ideas do not get better with time.
 If validation fails:

 - Move to the next idea